Reliable Deck Repairs for Staples Homes

 How much should deck repairs cost?

 Factors such as wood versus composite materials, square footage, and accessibility of the deck all affect the price.
-Hiring a licensed contractor may cost more upfront than a handyman, but the work will typically meet code and last longer.
+Choosing a licensed pro often costs more than a handyman, yet provides code compliant, longer lasting results.

 Can a handyman repair a deck?

 However, for larger repairs—such as replacing support posts, joists, or stairs—it’s often better to hire an insured and registered contractor like San Antonio Deck and Fence Works with experience in deck construction.
-Handymen may not always have the tools, insurance, or knowledge of local building codes needed for complex projects.
+Many handymen lack the specialized tools, proper insurance, or code knowledge that complex deck work requires.

 When stability and safety matter, a professional contractor helps you avoid future problems.
 A good rule of thumb: hire a handyman for replacing a board or two but larger fixes can involve hazards the professionals at San Antonio Deck and Fence Works will know about repairing properly.